Joshfairhead/Obsidian/Immanent/Regen Foundation/Calls/2022-05-24 Ned and deSci.md

 Triad:
 - 3: Projects
 - 6: Experts
-- Facillitators
+- 9: Facillitators

-Experts inform the projects with types of data to collect
+Experts inform the projects with the types of data they need to collect